 Series Triggers a Fop Epidemic in the UKThe TV series was produced by Granada Television in 1981.
 When it was first broadcast it triggered a fop epidemic in the UK, coinciding nicely with the New Romantic movement.
 You couldn't move for side-swept partings and biscuit-coloured hopsack.

 Will we see a prime-time TV re-run on a Saturday evening?
 Unlikely.
 That doesn't have to prevent us from seeing it.
 We have Tweed TV.

 Tweed TVSince we cancelled the TV license for Tweed Towers a couple of years ago — you get a refund! — we haven't needed to sit out the grim scheduling until something of merit appeared.

 Ensconced as Director General of Tweed TV, I control the scheduling using on-demand streaming services and recordings to create our own effulgent, carefully edited schedule.

 The schedule has a world view that seldom strays from my narrow self interest.
 Brideshead Revisited and Passion for Angling are in constant rotation on Tweed TV.
 (What outside world?)

 Any recommendations for the Tweed TV schedules very welcome.
 You'll know what we'd like.

-As our narrator, Ryder recalls the innocent days, now lost, when he was studying at Oxford and falls in with an aesthetic crowd that includes Sebastian Flyte (Anthony Andrews).
+Ryder recalls the innocent days, now lost, when he was studying at Oxford and falls in with an aesthetic crowd that includes Sebastian Flyte (Anthony Andrews).
 They become good friends and Charles spends time at Flyte's ancestral home, Brideshead in Wiltshire.
-We there follow Charles' elegiac recollections of the family's entanglements and eventual disintegration.
+We follow Charles' elegiac recollections of the family's entanglements and eventual disintegration.